 Salonika Fortress (Heptapyrgion) and Town Walls

 The Heptapyrgion (Fortress of Seven Towers), also known as Yedi Kule to the Ottomans, rather surprisingly had ten towers.
-I presume three were added later than the original seven but the old name stuck.
-It was the city's redoubt - i.e. place of retreat and from Ottoman times until the late 19th Century it was the seat of the garrison commander.
+I presume three were added later but the old name stuck.
+It was the city's redoubt - i.e. place of retreat - and from Ottoman times until the late 19th Century it was the seat of the garrison commander.
 It was then turned into a prison which remained open until 1989.